Coaching Staff

 Sweden (for directors from developing countries), Belgium, Portugal

 and the UK.
 Sally has conducted Organisational Capability Surveys and been involved in Action Learning sets for a wide variety of organisations in both the public and private sectors.
 She has designed and run management development programmes (including a nine-day Summer College for Senior Executive and Professional Women) and facilitated workshops with professional women returners as well as courses on Personal Effectiveness.
 She runs workshops on the pros and cons of becoming an independent consultant and convened the 1995 IoD Conference “So you want to be a consultant?”.
 She has written sales training programmes, carried out research for television and the construction industry, and worked with sixthformers on “Insight into Industry” and “Challenge of Management” courses.
 She held a part-time Lectureship at City University’s Centre for Continuing Education in 1987/88 and was a consultant to the Centre for a year.
 She has been the External Examiner for the University’s Centre in Business Skills for Consultants and has run the Consultancy module of the University’s MSc in Continuing Education and Training.
 She has worked in Kosovo, helping train civil servants in the newly-established Ministry of Trade and Industry.
-She has a degree in Malay and Anthropology from the School of Oriental
+She has a degree in Malay and Anthropology from the School of

-and Development in 1974.
+Personnel and Development in 1974.
 Voluntary work has included being a Selector for Voluntary Service

-Overseas; working with the staff of the Simon Community; and, for
+Overseas; working with the staff of the Simon Community; and, for five

-of her old school and a committee member of the Old Girls’ Association. |
+school and a committee member of the Old Girls’ Association. |

 ![]() |